its-mr-monday/.NET-Remote-Process-Tool/README.md

 	- Windows server EXE is found in Server\win-x64\publish\DLServer.exe

-	- Inside the EXE folder create 3 directories called "screenshots", "uploads", "downloads"
+	- Inside the EXE folder create 4 directories called "screenshots", "uploads", "downloads", "exe"

 	- This can be run by calling .\DLServer.exe [port]